devchallenges-io/curriculum/3-javascript/1-javascript/15-regex.md

 ---
 seo:
-  title: "Mastering Regular Expressions in JavaScript: A Comprehensive Guide"
+  title: "Regular Expressions in JavaScript: A Comprehensive Guide"
   description: "Master JavaScript Regular Expressions: Learn to search, manipulate, and match text efficiently.
 Boost your coding skills with powerful regex techniques."
 faqs:
   - What are regular expressions in JavaScript?